-- Insurance premiums for compulsory social insurance and medical insurance and premiums for other insurance that is compulsory under the law. - Deductions for contributions to charitable, humanitarian, or study promotional funds. - Deductions for family circumstances, comprising the following two components: - A deduction applicable to all taxpayers of VND11,000,000 per month. - A deduction for each dependent of VND4,400,000 per month.
+- Insurance premiums for compulsory social and medical insurance and premiums for mandatory other insurance under the law. - Deductions for contributions to charitable, humanitarian, or study promotional funds. - Deductions for family circumstances, comprising the following two components: - A deduction applicable to all taxpayers of VND11,000,000 per month. - A deduction for each dependent of VND4,400,000 per month.

-The dependent allowance is not applied automatically, and the taxpayer needs to register qualifying dependents and provide supporting documents to the tax authority.
-The deduction level for dependents is determined on the principle that each dependent may only be assessed for a deduction on one occasion from the taxable income of one taxpayer.
+The taxpayer must register qualifying dependents and provide supporting documents to the tax authority.
+The deduction level for dependents is determined on the principle that each dependent may only be assessed for a deduction on one occasion from one taxpayer's taxable income.